 The CDI is a group where members can grow their expertise on all aspects of working with scientific data.
 The CDI focuses on opportunities to share information across disciplines and organizational structures, invigorating cross-boundary communication.
 CDI is funded and lead by the U.S Geological Survey, but is open to all who generate, use, and communicate about scientific information.

-Working groups are the lifeblood of the community for data integration.
+Collaboration areas are the lifeblood of the Community for Data Integration.
 The whole CDI is considered a community of practice, and there continues to be value in getting the entire group together every month and once a year for a larger workshop.
 These venues provide working groups to compare notes and for new community members to get in touch with what's going on.
-However, the "real work" of the community is done on a smaller scale within working groups where size is small enough to ensure the topics being pursued are relevant to everyone'e regular job.
+However, the "real work" of the community is done on a smaller scale within the collaboration areas where size is small enough to ensure the topics being pursued are relevant to everyone'e regular job.

-The CDI holds an annual workshop and monthly meetings for the entire community.
-Individual working groups set their own meeting schedule.
-Workshop pages below this section will be as comprehensive as possible with a collection of notes and other artifacts from meetings.
-We try to capture web meeting sessions and audio here for weekly meetings as well.
-Together the Monthly Forums and Annual Workshops provide a key component in the networking and sharing among community members.
+The CDI holds monthly meetings and in-person workshops for the entire community.
+Individual collaboration areas set their own meeting schedule.
+Together the monthly forums, collaboration area calls, and in-person workshops provide a key component in the networking and sharing among community members.